OCWC22/RL-stablebaseline-scientist/coding_updates_1.md

 - Consider creating presentation slides based on this markdown document
 - Update with results from the full Model-Based PPO implementation once completed
 - Add visualizations from actual training runs when available
+## 05-03-2025 - Enhanced Project Presentation with Visualization Interpretation

+### Files Updated:
+- `/Users/chen/Projects/RL-stablebaseline-scientist/project_presentation.md`: Added detailed visualization interpretation

+### Description:
+Enhanced the project presentation document with a comprehensive visualization interpretation section that clearly explains the performance comparison between optimized algorithms and our skeleton implementation.

+### Reasoning:
+The visualization needed clearer context to help audiences understand the significance of the performance differences between optimized algorithms (PPO, A2C, DQN) and our MB-PPO skeleton implementation.
+This addition provides explicit explanation of starting points, learning trajectories, and why the comparison validates our implementation approach.

+### Trade-offs:
+- Prioritized clarity and accessibility over brevity
+- Added redundancy with some existing sections to ensure the interpretation stands alone

+### Considerations:
+- Emphasized the deliberate design of the skeleton implementation as a non-learning baseline
+- Highlighted how similar initial performance across implementations validates our architecture
+- Explained environment differences to provide context for performance variations

+### Future Work:
+- Add more quantitative metrics on sample efficiency once the full MB-PPO implementation is complete
+- Include learning curves from actual training runs with visualization tools